Moserism/agencyAngularConversion/README.md

 # agencyAngularConversion
-my conversion of the Agency bootstrap template to one that uses angular.ja
+my conversion of the Agency bootstrap template to one that uses angular.js